What are the Sustainable Development Goals?

-The biggest change is that the MDGs only applied to countries in the developing world.
-The SDGs, in contrast, will apply uniformly to all countries, in the developing and developed worlds alike.
-Thus, they will aim to hold the entire globe to account for their development efforts.
+The biggest change is that the MDGs applied only to countries in the developing world.
+The SDGs, in contrast, apply uniformly to all countries, in the developing and developed worlds alike.
+Thus, they aim to hold all governments to account for their development efforts.

 Did the MDGs address cities?

 The closest that the MDGs came to explicitly acknowledging cities was in Goal 7: Ensure Environmental Sustainability.
 One of that goal’s targets read, “Achieve, by 2020, a significant improvement in the lives of at least 100 million slum dwellers,” with the implicit assumption that slum dwellers live in cities.